 The Hunsley Primary Administrator will act as a custodian of information to be shared, e.g.

 A ‘Handover’ form is passed on to wraparound staff by Hunsley Primary Administrator at this point

-The Administrator will be found in the Main Office at the front of school.
+The Administrator, Mrs Hitchin, can be found in the Main Office at the front of school.

-The child will then be transferred immediately by the Administrator to the Reception Classroom.
+The child will then be transferred immediately by the school Administrator to the classroom.